-Now that you won’t be able to get up out of bed, that includes not being able to get up to go to the restroom.
-You will also be numb from the waist down, and unable to feel when you need to urinate.
+Since you can’t get up out of bed, this also includes not getting up to use the restroom.
+You will also be numb from the waist down and unable to feel when you need to urinate.
 Thankfully, your nurse will wait until your epidural has kicked in before putting in your catheter, so you won’t feel a thing.

 8. “I wish I had known that I wouldn’t be allowed to eat anything once I got it!”

-“I was starving and clear liquids weren’t cutting it,” one mom stated.
-In case of an emergency C-section, some doctors prefer laboring women to be on an all-liquid diet or only ice chips once you have gotten an epidural.
+“I was starving, and clear liquids weren’t cutting it,” one mom stated.
+In case of an emergency C-section, some doctors prefer laboring women to be on an all-liquid diet or only ice chips once they have gotten an epidural.
 Some doctors even make this demand once you’ve checked into the hospital, whether you choose to get an epidural or not.

 10. “I wish I knew that it would make me throw up, get the sweats, and almost pass out.”

-Another mom shared that she not only almost passed out, but that it made her get the sweats and caused her to throw up.
+Another mom shared that she almost passed out, had the sweats, and caused her to throw up.
 These are other side effects that can happen.
-And another mama said, “It would make me throw up and the force of throwing up dilated me to 10 centimeters within 20 min of getting it!”
-All of that pressure of throwing up can put more pressure on your cervix causing it to dilate, which is a great thing!
+And another mama said, “It would make me throw up, and the force of throwing up dilated me to 10 centimeters within 20 min of getting it!”
+All of that pressure of throwing up can put more pressure on your cervix, causing it to dilate, which is a great thing!

 11. “I wish I had known my entire body would be extremely itchy.”

-Itching is a common side effect of opioids, which are some of the medications used in an epidural.
+Itching is a common side effect of the opioids used in an epidural.
 The woman’s face, chest, bottom, and pretty much anywhere can begin to itch.
 This itching reaction from the medication can last even a few hours after the medication wears off.
-The itching can be treated with another medication.
+Fortunately, they can treat the itching with another medication.
 Other less common side effects related to opioids include nausea, vomiting, and breathing problems.

 12. “I wish I had known that it’s possible to get a fever with it.”

 Some women will experience getting a fever from an epidural after giving birth, though the cause is unknown and may be due to factors other than the epidural.
-A mom shared with us, “I had to stay in the hospital for a mandatory 48-hours so they could monitor my fever, instead of the normal 24-hours.
+For example, a mom shared with us, “I had to stay in the hospital for a mandatory 48-hours so they could monitor my fever, instead of the normal 24-hours.
 A whole extra day in the hospital is a lot.”

 13. “I wish I had known about the shivers.”